 - The student is facing suspension or permanent dismissal from Mason.

 A letter with the outcome will be emailed to the student’s Mason email address.
-Expedited reviews are not audio recorded.
+Full written reviews are not audio recorded.

-The hearing panel may impose non-academic sanctions as it deems proportionate to the offense.
+The Honor Committee may impose non-academic sanctions as it deems proportionate to the offense.
+The Honor Committee nor the Office of Academic Integrity will modify or change academic (grade related) sanctions.
 Failure to complete non-academic sanctions will result in a registration hold being placed on the student’s account until the sanction is completed.
 Grade-related and program-related sanctions are coordinated between the referring party and the department based on the recommendation of the referring faculty member.

 - Assignment rewrite